Las Vegas Style Slots

 Hi, my name is Steve, and this is my website.
 My wife and I love to play slot machines.
 We enjoy going to the casinos to play with our friends and making new friends when we get there.
 My goal with this website is to create a guide to slot machines and have some fun along the way.

 My friends ask me, “Why do you play those damn machines?
 You know they’re money pits.
 You should play blackjack like me.
-You might actually win once in a while.”
+And, you might actually win once in a while.”

 I DO play blackjack, craps, roulette, and baccarat.
 And I DO win money playing slots too.
 One of the reasons I decided to create this website is to dispel some myths about playing these machines.